dreamcatchme/documentation-markdown/getting-started/0.1/getting-started/sending-your-first-data-transaction-with-nodejs.md

 In this tutorial, you'll use the IOTA JavaScript client library to create a program that sends data transactions on the [IOTA DevNet network](references/iota-networks.md).
 A data transaction is one that does not transfer value.

-**Note:** Sending a value transaction is similar to sending a data transaction, but it requires a seed that contains IOTA tokens.
+**Note:** Sending a value transaction is similar to sending a data transaction, but it requires an address that contains IOTA tokens.

 ## Prerequisites